14 Outdoor Lighting Trends for 2018

 Moroccan style is all about detailed metalwork.
 If you’re bored with lighting that stays in the background, investigate Moroccan-style lamp options to find a light that can be a conversation piece during your backyard gatherings.

-Subtle Wall Lights
+Patio Lights: Subtle Wall Lights

 We are seeing a new trend of beautiful siding lights that serve both as accents and for better visibility at night.
 Typically, these new wall lights are covered in panels (which can be painted the same shade as the siding to really blend in), and the light is angled down instead of up, to better highlight the landscape and nearby paths.

-Replacing Old Lights with Solar Options
+Replacing Old Lights with Outdoor Solar Patio Lights

-LED Step and Path Lights
+Patio Lights: LED Step and Path Lights

 These bright LED lights are usually tubes or short LED arrays that you can install around steps and garden paths.
 We find homeowners choosing these lights more regularly because they are a great safety feature and LED lights are particularly well-suited to these illumination tasks, with their small size and longevity.

-Smart Security Lights
+Patio Lights: Smart Security Lights

 Security lights have been a little smart for years, with motion sensor activation.
 But we are now seeing even more advanced security lights used in outdoor lighting plans.
 New models offer wireless setup, easy app control for scheduling, and connections to nearby smart cameras and other devices so everything can work together.

-Traditional Style Glass Lanterns
+Patio Lights: Traditional Style Glass Lanterns

 It’s common to see string lights stuffed in mason jars and other clear glass containers, but the new trend is the classic glass lantern and vintage bulb.
 A growing number of outdoor lanterns featuring bulbs that look like classic gaslights and early electrical lights of the 1800s, are finding their way to yards and gardens.
 It’s best to keep these glass lanterns in sheltered areas where they’re protected from the elements.